enspirit/monolens/README.md

 result = lens.call(input)
 ```

+## Documentation

+Please refer to the `documentation/` folder for a longer introduction and
+documentation about the available lenses.

 ## Example

 This section gives a basic example.
-See the `documentation/` folder for more.
+See the `examples/` folder for more.

 Given the following input file, say `input.json`: